 - to define research gaps for funders and researchers to take forward

-The 2-day virtual event will be organised into several sessions and will be introduced by Peter Horby, Executive Director of ISARIC and Charu Kaushic, Chair of GloPID-R and representatives from the Long COVID support Group.
+The 2-day virtual event was organised into several sessions and was introduced by Tedros Adhanom Ghebreyesus, Director-General, WHO, Peter Horby, Executive Director of ISARIC and Charu Kaushic, Chair of GloPID-R and representatives from the Long COVID support Group.

 - What it feels like to have Long COVID

 - A summary of the knowledge/science of Long COVID